zhchen-tulip/open-projects/README.md

 ## :bulb: Content

 The purpose of this series of **open projects** is to help solve a real-world AI project using (but not limited to) modern AI methods.
 Each project is designed to:
-- help you get experience in following cutting edge research and writing academic report.
+- help you get experience in following cutting edge research and writing academic report;
-- help you gain hands-on experience in solving real projects;
+- help you gain hands-on experience in solving real projects.

 ### :ledger: Assignment Projects